 The fees charged by Transferwise (minimum CHF 1.50) depend on the currency in question.
 For CHF to EUR or USD transactions, the Transferwise fee is equal to 0.5% of the amount being changed.
 Less widely used currencies command higher fees (CHF to THB = 1% fee, CHF to RUB = 1.5% fee, CHF to ZAR = 0.7% fee).

 An interesting alternative is presented by P2P portals which let you connect with other individuals in need of your currency and meet in person to exchange money in cash at a pre-defined rate.
-While portals like Cashtogether bring some interesting ideas to the table, there are, as yet, few real up-and-running portals of this type.
+While portals like Cashtogether and Weswap have brought some interesting ideas to the table, there are, as yet, few real up-and-running portals of this type.

 What are the advantages of peer to peer currency exchange?